karlomikus/vue-salt-rim/README.md

 Fork the respository, follow manual installation steps and make your changes.
 Issues and PR's are appreciated.

+### Internationalization

+If you want to contribute translations of the UI you can find all the strings that need translations in `src/locales/` directory.
+Copy one of the locale files and start translating the strings.
+For extra information you can check out the [i18n plugin this project is using here](https://vue-i18n.intlify.dev/).

 ## License

 Salt Rim is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).